 Diabetes Made Me Do It

-Flipping through the channels on a rare TV night, I came across something that struck a chord and left a powerful impression.
+Flipping through the channels on rare TV night, I came across something that struck a chord and left a powerful impression.
 Someone in the audience asked the talk show host how he lost over 100 lbs.
 The host answered that diabetes made him do it.
-His diagnoses of Type 2 diabetes made him realize it was time to take control of his life and change the unhealthy lifestyle that caused him to eat his way to obesity.
-He said that going on a diet would have been a quick fix, but for the long haul he needed to change his old and potentially dangerous habits.
+His diagnosis of Type 2 diabetes made him realize it was time to take control of his life and change the unhealthy lifestyle that caused him to eat his way to obesity.
+He said that going on a diet would have been a quick fix, but for the long haul, he needed to change his old and potentially dangerous habits.
 His simple philosophy ranged from “Any food that comes through a window is not good for you” to “foods that have not been around for at least 100 years are probably not healthy foods.”
-Another sound bite gem was: “get out and move everyday even if it means walking for a half hour.
+Another sound bite gem was: “get out and move every day even if it means walking for a half-hour.
 Exercise gets to be something to look forward to”

 He outlines a 12-step program to good health in his book.
 The steps are inspiring enough to pass on to you in case you need a little diabetes management nudge.

 - Stop procrastinating.

 There is not much bi-partisanship in the diabetes world.
 Type 1’s and type 2’s generally stay in their own worlds and lead separate lives.
 Crossing the aisle rarely occurs.
 As a Type 1, I had occasion to do so recently when a close family member showed an elevated bg test.
 It was a reality tap for me to witness the struggle that Type 2’s must come to grips with every day.
 I hope the Huckabee information will be a motivating force for my relative and anyone else who needs it.
 At the same time, motivation and change must come from a starting point within oneself in order to be effective.